chalin/code_excerpt_updater/README.md

 Recognized arguments are:
 - `region`, a code fragment region name.
-- `replace="/regex/replacement/g"` defines a [regular expression][]/replacement expression pair for use in a global search-and-replace applied to the code excerpt.
+- `replace="/regexp/replacement/g;..."` defines one or more semi-colon separated [regular expression][]/replacement expression pairs for use in a global search-and-replace applied to the code excerpt.
   The replacement expression can contain capture group syntax `$&`, `$1`, `$2`, ... .
 - `indent-by` defines the number of spaces to be used to indent the code in the code block.
    (Default is no indentation.)